weirdev/async-pub/README.md

 The publisher runs on a background thread so logger.send() calls return almost immediately.

 ## TODO
+- Fix issue wait waiting on the same socket in server and client
 - Avoid taking exclusive lock coving all counters when adding a new counter
   - Use a tree with locks at each node?
 - Connection to remote